 This course teaches the principles of multimedia design and includes theory and practice for visual, sonic, movement, gestures, and interactivity.
-The final project involves the development of an interactive piece that utilizes projections and the Kinect Game System to tell a story.

 "Language, Texts, and Technology" explores "the relationship between technology and communication; writing [re: authoring] practices from a historical point of view" ("WSU Catalog").
 It is understood in this context that these three concepts refer specifically to computer language, computer-based texts, and computer technology.